BFGKO/BFGKO/README.md

 - 👋 Hi, I’m @BFGKO
-- 👀 I’m interested in roblox lua
+- 👀 I’m interested in proggraming
-- 🌱 I’m currently learning roblox procedural generation
+- 🌱 I’m currently learning some hmtl
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me u dont
+- 📫 How to reach me LeFish#0375

 <!---
 BFGKO/BFGKO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.